Direct then Diffuse: Incremental Unsupervised Skill Discovery for State Covering and Goal Reaching: Related work

 While most skill discovery approaches consider a fixed number of policies, a curriculum with increasing $N_Z$ is studied in~\citet{achiam2018variational, aubret2020elsim}.
 We consider a similar discriminability criterion in the constraint in (\ref{final_opt_problem}) and show that it enables to maintain skills that can be readily composed along a tree structure, which can either increase or decrease the support of available skills depending on the region of the state space.
 Recently, \citet{zhang2021hierarchical} propose a hierarchical RL method that discovers abstract skills while jointly learning a higher-level policy to maximize extrinsic reward.
 Our approach builds on a similar promise of composing skills instead of resetting to~$s_0$ after each execution, yet we articulate the composition differently, by exploiting the direct-then-diffuse structure to ground skills to the state space instead of being abstract.
+Our connection of the latent $Z$ to the state space $S$ enables us to compose our skills so as to cover and navigate the state space in the absence of extrinsic reward. \citet{hartikainen2020dynamical} perform unsupervised skill discovery by fitting a distance function; while their approach also includes a directed part and a diffusive part for exploration, it learns only a single directed policy and does not aim to cover the entire state space.
 Approaches such as \DISCERN \citep{warde2018unsupervised} and \SKEWFIT \citep{pong2019skew} learn a goal-conditioned policy in an unsupervised way with an MI objective.
-As explained by \citet{campos2020explore}, this can be interpreted as a skill discovery approach with latent $Z = S$, i.e., where each goal state can define a different skill.
+As argued by \citet{campos2020explore}, this can be interpreted as a skill discovery approach with latent $Z = S$, i.e., where each goal state can define a different skill.
 Conditioning on either goal states or abstract latent skills forms two extremes of the spectrum of unsupervised RL.
 As argued in Sect.\,\ref{subsect_skill_optim}, we target an intermediate approach of learning ``cluster-conditioned'' policies.
 Finally, an alternative approach to skill discovery builds on ``spectral'' properties of the dynamics of the MDP.
-This includes eigenoptions \citep{machado2017laplacian, machado2018eigenoption} and covering options \citep{jinnai2019discovering, jinnai2020exploration}, and the algorithm of \citet{bagaria2021skill} that builds a discrete graph representation which learns and composes spectral~skills.
+This includes eigenoptions \citep{machado2017laplacian, machado2018eigenoption} and covering options \citep{jinnai2019discovering, jinnai2020exploration}, and \citet{bagaria2021skill} who build a discrete graph representation which learns and composes spectral~skills.

 \end{minipage} \end{figure}